Bruce Starr: Oregon State Senate (15th district)

 In February 2007, he was fined by the state's ethics commission a total of $300 for failing to report two trips paid for by lobbyists as required by law.
 One trip was to Israel, while the other was a trip to Hawaii paid for by Oregon Beer & Wine Distributors Association in which four other state legislators were also fined.
 Starr sponsored a bill that required the Oregon Department of Motor Vehicles to issue driver's licenses only to legal residents in May 2007.
 The bill passed the Senate, but was not enacted into law.
 A similar measure was passed in February 2008 and signed into law the Oregon Governor Ted Kulongoski.
 Starr was fined again in late 2007, this time for $20,000 for failing to file campaign finance reports on time.
 In November 2007, Starr opted not to run for the open Oregon Secretary of State position in 2008; he was the most mentioned Republican option to run against several Democratic candidates.
 He had considered running for the office in 2004.
 Starr did enter the race to serve as Commissioner of the Oregon Bureau of Labor and Industries in December 2011 for the May 2012 primary.
 He was unopposed, but lost in the general election in November 2012 to incumbent Brad Avakian 47% to 53%.

+From 2013 to 2014, he served as president of the National Conference of State Legislatures.

 Starr faced a rematch against 2010 opponent Chuck Riley in the closest Oregon legislative race of 2014, which Riley narrowly won.
 The race was not called for nearly a week after Election Day.

+On September 15, 2025, Starr was selected as the new Senate Minority Leader following the resignation of incumbent Daniel Bonham.

+Dundee City Council

+Starr ran for the Dundee city council and won one of 3 seats, along with David Hinson and Storr L. Nelson.
+He served in this role until his election to another term in the Oregon State Senate.

+Oregon State Senate (12th district)

+Due to the passage of Measure 113, which denied eligibility to run for re-election to any state legislator with 10 or more unexcused absences in a legislative session, Senator Brian Boquist was unable to run for re-election.
+Starr announced his candidacy for the seat in November 2023.
+He ran unopposed in the Republican primary and defeated Democratic farmer Scott Hooper and Green/Working Families paralegal Andrea Kennedy-Smith in the November general election with 56.2% of the vote.

+In the 2025 session, Starr was appointed co-vice chair of the Joint Transportation Committee, and was also appointed to the Finance and Revenue Committee and the Joint Committees on the Interstate 5 Bridge, Tax Expenditures, and Ways and Means Subcommittee on Transportation and Economic Development.